HIGHWAYMAN

 Real Name: Jefferson Hercules Archer

-Identity/Class: Human, technology user
+Identity/Class: Human technology & magic user

-Affiliations: the Aliens (Al the Alien and his brethren); Midnight (MaryMcGrill), Baron von Blimp and his neo-nazis;
+Affiliations: The Aliens (Al the Alien and his brethren), Baron von Blimp and his neo-nazis, Killer Raccoons, Midnight (Mary McGrill), Lucifer (see comments), unidentified demons (possibly servants of "Satan");

 Aliases: None

-Base of Operations: currently unknown; The Blackrig, mobile throughout the USA; formerly the Short Stop
+Base of Operations: Currently unknown; The Blackrig, mobile throughout the USA; formerly the Short Stop

 First Appearance: U. S. 1#1 (May, 1983)

-Powers/Abilities: The Highwayman had access to a large amount of advanced technology, derived from the Aliens.
+The Highwayman formerly had access to a large amount of advanced technology, derived from the Aliens.
 His truck, the Blackrig would respond to his mental commands and could fly through the air, or even in space.
 It could form a high-energy electro-force field to deflect attacks.
 Its tires were composed of a durable material which made them virtually immune to puncture.

 He gave Mary McGrill the whip, which, as Midnight, both allowed him to control her and allowed her to control others.
 He designed the whip so that he himself would be immune to its effects.

-History: (US1#1(fb)/6(fb)/11(fb)) - Jefferson was the older of two sons of a pair of truck drivers.
+History: (US1#1 (fb)/6 (fb)/11(fb)) - Jefferson was the older of two sons of a pair of truck drivers.
 His younger brother, Ulysses Solomon (US), idolized Jefferson and thought he let him win in contests to make him feel better.
 However, Jefferson was too humiliated to admit that his baby brother could beat him at everything.
 Even in school, Jefferson had to work like crazy to get passing grades, while US was a top student with minimal effort.

 When their parents were killed in a wreck, Jefferson took a job as a truck driver, so that US, could go to college (and then drive a truck).
 Jefferson resented having to give up his dreams, and this resentment turned into hatred.